 For questions about the status of the review, please contact the IRB Office at 314-977-7744, irb@slu.edu, or visit the IRB staff page for department-specific contact information.

-For your convenience, a compilation of IRB forms and guidelines can be found found here.
+For your convenience, view a compilation of IRB forms and guidelines.

 The Research Investigator Project Planning Checklist to can help navigate the different offices responsible for ensuring research safety and compliance regulations are met at SLU.